-Green beans are such a classic and easy side dish recipe that pair perfectly with almost any main dish.
-They’re healthy, crisp and taste super fresh.
-Some of my other favorite sides are roasted asparagus, broccoli, cauliflower, zucchini and carrots.
+These are such a classic and easy side dish recipe that pair perfectly with almost any main dish.
+They’re one veggie that everyone in my family loves, as well as parmesan roasted broccoli and roasted potatoes and carrots.

-Sometimes it’s nice to take it back to the basics, and that’s exactly what this green beans recipe does!
+Sometimes it’s nice to take it back to the basics, and that’s exactly what this green bean recipe does!
 It’s a classic, easy and delicious side dish that I’m sure many of you make at home.
-My favorite way to cook them is either to saute or roast them in the oven.
+My favorite way to cook them is either to sauté or roast them in the oven.
 They turn out perfectly tender, flavorful and taste so fresh.

-There are plenty of ways to season your green beans based on preference.
+There are plenty of ways to season them based on preference.
 One variation that we love is to add a fresh squeeze of lemon juice and sprinkle 1/4 cup parmesan cheese on top.
 It adds the perfect twist!

 - Lemon juice: Squeeze some fresh lemon juice on top once they’re done cooking for a zesty flavor.